MinhasKamal/ProgrammerTransformation/README.md

 ## The Journey:
-Welcome to your grand entrance in the startling universe of computer programming.
-Done with the "hallo world", you are now ready to dominate this infinite cosmos of bits.

 ### 01. [Base Programmer](01.BaseProgrammer.c)
 Though you knew how prime number worked, it took a long time to come up with this logic.
 Also, You made several mistakes on the way.
 And now, you are proud of your brilliant solution.